josephpei/ussr/README.md

 Fork from [electron-ssr](https://github.com/erguotou520/electron-ssr)

+The original electron-ssr use ssr implemented by python, I don't like it.

-This project's SSR implement uses [ssr-n](https://github.com/ShadowsocksR-Live/shadowsocksr-native), you must clone and build it manually.
+This project's SSR implement uses cpp version [ssr-n](https://github.com/ShadowsocksR-Live/shadowsocksr-native), you must clone and build it manually.

 Select folder has file `ssr-local`, the release file `ssr-local` was built on Ubuntu 18.04.

+If you use other ssr implementation, put `ssr-local` in env PATH, or select the directory which has the `ssr-local` file.

 Just for study!